Carl Schmitt: Support for the Nazi Party

-Nazi Party
+Schmitt was the presiding legal expert at meetings during the early stages of the Third Reich that resulted in a formal decision to bypass the process of formulating a new constitution.
+An approach that would nominally maintain the former constitution was adopted, even though the Führerprinzip (Leader Principle) was promoted to a transcendent supra-legal status.
+Schmitt claimed that the adoption of the Leader Principle in place of a legal constitution was legitimized by the presumed "Volkisch" or racial composition of the German people, and their identification with Adolf Hitler.

 Schmitt joined the Nazi Party on 1 May 1933.
-Within days, he supported the party in the burning of books by Jewish authors, rejoiced in the burning of "un-German" and "anti-German" material, and called for a much more extensive purge, to include works by authors influenced by Jewish ideas.
+Within days, he rejoiced in the burning of "un-German" and "anti-German" writings of Jewish authors, and called for a much more extensive purge, to include works by authors influenced by "Jewish" ideas.
 From June 1933, he was in the leadership council of Hans Frank's Academy for German Law and served as chairman of the Committee for State and Administrative Law.
 In July, Hermann Göring appointed him to the Prussian State Council, and in November he became the president of the Association of National Socialist German Jurists.
 He also replaced Heller as a professor at the University of Berlin, a position he held until the end of World War II.
 He presented his theories as an ideological foundation of the Nazi dictatorship and a justification of the Führer state concerning legal philosophy, particularly through the concept of auctoritas.

 In June 1934, Schmitt was appointed editor-in-chief of the Nazi newspaper for lawyers, the Deutsche Juristen-Zeitung ("German Jurists' Journal").
 In July he published in it "The Leader Protects the Law (Der Führer schützt das Recht)", a justification of the political murders of the Night of the Long Knives with Hitler's authority as the "highest form of administrative justice (höchste Form administrativer Justiz)".
 Schmitt presented himself as a radical antisemite and was the chairman of an October 1936 law teachers' convention in Berlin at which he demanded that German law be cleansed of the "Jewish spirit (jüdischem Geist)" and that all Jewish scientists' publications be marked with a small symbol.